 That’s right.
 Do not sell.

 I went through this issue in detail when I discussed the buyer’s journey.
 If you’re not familiar with the topic, read it until you understand it.
-Mastering the buyer’s journey is probably one of the things that separates mediocre marketers from the great ones.
+Mastering the buyer’s journey is probably one of the things that separate mediocre marketers from the great ones.
+Another great resource is the different stages of awareness to understand why you should not sell to people right away.

 Your customers are looking for something to solve a problem/need/want.
 While you may think your products/services are the greatest and can actually help them, your customers don’t think of you that way.

-From their perspective, if you don’t add value and just asks for their money, that’s what they’re going to think of you — that you only care about their money.
+From their perspective, if you don’t add value and just ask for their money, that’s what they’re going to think of you — that you only care about their money.

 Not them.
 Just their money.